Kids on the Go!

 It's a wonderful way for Knoxville children and families to enjoy an outing together at one of the country's most fun and respected zoos.

 READ IT AND SEE IT

 This program offers students the unique opportunity to read a book and then see a free screening of the filmed version.
 Since the program's 2005 launch, five movies have been screened for thousands of Knoxville students

 Variety and The Scripps Foundation purchase copies of the books for students in targeted low income Knox County schools to read before the screening.
 Children who read the book and then complete an essay are invited to the screening.
 Variety, the Regal Foundation and other corporate sponsors pay for admission tickets.

 In addition, Variety hosts a number of other screenings throughout the year for children with special needs.
-For example, the Tennessee School for the Deaf and Knox County Schools' deaf students were treated to an open caption screening of the Disney and Pixar film "The Incredibles" at Regal Cinemas' Knoxville Center Stadium 10.
+For example, the Tennessee School for the Deaf and Knox County Schools, deaf students are treated to open caption screening at Regal Cinemas Knoxville Center Stadium 10.
 Prizes, gifts, popcorn and soda were provided to all students who attended the screening.

 VARIETY HOLIDAY PARTY

 We also give a special holiday party each year for 600 children at Regal's Knoxville Center.
 We serve everyone breakfast, give out gifts, show a movie and take Polaroids of the children with Santa.